 In the wintertime, Iceland looks very different and is enjoyable to explore.
 However, the vagaries of the Icelandic weather can play a decisive role regarding your trip.
 The frequency that roads are cleared of snow varies depending on their defined service level.
 It is important not to abandon a vehicle if the weather conditions are difficult and for most other problems.
 Winter tires are essential for driving in the wintertime.
 Always have warm clothing, blankets, a shovel and a first aid kit in the vehicle.

 “Put A Ding In The Universe”

 Want to say hello?
 Want to secure a booking?
-Give me a call or drop a line and I will get back to you as soon as possible.
+Give us a call or drop a line and we will get back to you as soon as possible.